 - A. Under APM 220-80-c - 1.
 I was informed of the impending review for this personnel action and of the review process (per APM 210-1, 220-80 and 160). - 2.
 I was provided the opportunity to ask questions, supply information and evidence, suggest names for extramural letters (where relevant), and to provide, in writing, names of extramural reviewers, who for reasons set forth by me, may not provide objective evaluations. - B. Under APM 220-80-d (not applicable to Deferrals) - 1.
 All documents and information I have provided are accurate to the best of my knowledge. - 2.
 I had the opportunity to inspect all documents to be included in the file other than non-redacted confidential documents. - 3.
-I certify that the department provided the following redacted documents before the department meeting: Extramural letters Student letters Other confidential on (date). - 4.
-I had the opportunity to provide a written statement for inclusion in this file in response to or commenting upon material in the file. (initials)
+I certify that the department provided the following redacted documents before the department meeting: Extramural letters Student letters Other confidential on \\\\\\ (date). - 4.
+I had the opportunity to provide a written statement for inclusion in this file in response to or commenting upon material in the file. \\\\\\(initials)

-Candidate's Signature Date ection II.
-After the Department meeting: (not applicable to Deferrals) C. Under APM 220-80-i, I understand access to designated records on the Procedural Safeguards Statement will be provided to me and in cases of appeal those that pertain to each round of review.
-I understand that copies of the documents I request will also be provided to the Department Chair and Dean.
-D. Under APM 220-80-i, I was informed that I will receive a written statement of reasons for the final administrative decision. days of receiving it and to direct transmittal of these in Section II.A.9.b of the Call on or before I was informed that if I wish to waive my right to rewriting (email or written correspondence - attach if nts on the departmental recommendation within five business e comments to the Chair, the Dean, or the VPAP as described Candidate's Signature Date air Signature Date
+andidate's Signature Date Section II.
+After the Department meeting: (not applicable to Deferrals) provided to me and in cases of appeal those that perta documents I request will also be provided to the Dep D. Under APM 220-80-i, I was informed that I will receive a written statement of reasons for the final administrative decision. days of receiving it and to direct transmittal of the in Section II.A.9.b of the Call on or before I was informed that if I wish to waive my right to writing (email or written correspondence - attach nents on the departmental recommendation within five business ese comments to the Chair, the Dean, or the VPAP as described Candidate's Signature Date Chair Signature Date